Somerset Rivers Authority

 Natural flood management works best when a ‘catchment-based approach’ is taken, where a plan is developed to manage the flow of water along the whole length of a river catchment from its source to the sea.
 This way, natural processes can be used upstream and on the coast to complement engineered flood defences – such as walls and weirs – in populated areas.

-The image below illustrates the types of natural flood management that will be encouraged as part of a ‘catchment-based approach’.
-Click on the link to find out more.
+The image below illustrates the types of natural flood management that will be encouraged as part of a catchment-based approach.
+Find out more about a catchment-based approach.

 illustrated diagram of natural flood management